 - Q. I previously submitted a proposal for a different JST project.
 Can I also submit a proposal in this program? - A. Yes, you may submit another proposal.
-However, you may not submit multiple applications with the 2021 call for the "Science of Science, Technology and Innovation Policy" R&D program, the "Comprehensive Practice of Science and Technology on Ethical, Legal and Social Implications/Issues (ELSI)" R&D program and SOLVE for SDGs: Social Isolation & Loneliness.
+However, you may not apply to this program at the same time as applying to the calls in FY2023 for R&D proposals in "Responsible Innovation with Conscience and Agility", "SOLVE for SDGs: Social Isolation & Loneliness", and the new framework established in FY2023 under the SOLVE for SDGs program.
 In addition, in cases where the Principal Investigator, etc. or Research Participants, etc. participate in multiple projects (topics) through any competitive fund system operated by JST, adjustment may be made such as reducing the research and development budget according to the effort of the researchers or requiring researchers to select one project for implementation.